ingararntzen/timingdocs/docs/source/axis.rst

 Performance
 ------------------------------------------------------------------------

+The axis implementation targets high performance with high volumes of cues.
+In particular, the efficiency of the **lookup** operation is important as it is likely used repeatedly, for instance during media playback.
+For this reason, the axis implementation is optimized with respect to fast **lookup**, with the implication that internal costs related to indexing are paid by the **update** operation.

-The performance of the **update** operation relates to the implementation of **lookup**, see :ref:`axis-lookup`.
-Since the efficiency of **lookup** depends on a sorted index, sorting must be performed as part of the **update** operation This implies that the performance of **update** is ultimately limited by sorting performace, i.e. ``Array.sort()``, which is O(N).
-Importantly, the support for :ref:`batch operations <axis-batch>` is vital for reducing the sorting overhead, by ensuring that sorting is needed only once for a large batch operation, instead of once per cue argument.
+The **lookup** operation depends on a sorted index of cue endpoints, and sorting is performed as part of the **update** operation.
+For this reason, **update** is ultimately limited by sorting performace, i.e.

-The implementation of the **lookup** operation is not based on iterative comparison with with all cues on the axis, as this would be ineffective with large volumes of cues.
-Instead, the implementation depends on a sorted index for cues and uses binary search techniques to resolve lookup operations, yielding O(logN) performance.
-The crux of the lookup algorithm is to resolve the cues which COVERS the target lookup interval, without resorting to an O(N) solution.
+``Array.sort()``, which is O(N).
+Importantly, the support for :ref:`batch operations <axis-batch>` reduces the sorting overhead by ensuring that sorting is needed only once for a large batch operation, instead of once per cue argument.
+The implementation of **lookup** uses binary search techniques to identify the appropriate cues, yielding O(logN) performance.
+The crux of the lookup algorithm is to resolve the cues which COVERS the lookup interval in sub linear time.

-The axis implementation targets high performance even with high volumes of cues.
-In particular, the efficiency of the **lookup** operation is crucial, as this will to be used repeatedly during media playback.
-The performance of the **lookup** operation is O(logN) (see :ref:`Lookup Performance
-<axis-lookup-performance>`), whereas **update** is O(N).

 ..  note::

-    For instance, with the current implementation inserting 100.000 pre-ordered cues would take about 0.2 seconds in a desktop environment.

-    More details
+    More details needed.